davidgc17/David-Garcia/README.md

 <p align="left">
   I'm David García from Spain 🇪🇸<br><br>
-  - 📚 Currently studying Physics at UGR<br>
+  - 📚 Currently studying Physics at the University of Granada (UGR)<br>
-  - 🧠 Interested in AI, Machine Learning, and Bioinformatics<br>
+  - 🧠 Interested in AI, applied cryptography, and data analysis<br>
-  - 🔬 Building projects in scientific computing and data analysis<br>
+  - 🛠 Building real-world projects with Python, SQL and Power BI<br>
-  - ⚡ In my free time I disappoint everyone
+  - 📊 Exploring ways to combine neural networks with secure communication<br>
+  - 🔍 Actively looking for junior roles in Data Engineering, Python Dev or Analytics
 </p>

 ###